jMetal/SAES/README.md

    - **HTML generation** for intuitive analysis.
    - **Bayesian Posterior Plot** for probabilistic comparison of algorithm performance.
    - **Violin Plot** for algorithm performance distribution.
+   - **Histogram Plot** for visualizing the distribution of algorithm performance.

 5. **CL Interface**
    - Command Line feature to access the different `SAES` functions